TikTok Addiction Lawsuits for Child and Teen Harm

 Our TikTok lawyers are leading the fight for families whose children were harmed by TikTok

-TikTok and other social media platforms claimed that they were immune from certain legal claims and argued that these lawsuits should be dismissed, but our law firm successfully argued that the lawsuits should be allowed to move forward.
-The federal and state court judges overseeing the case agreed, allowing the lawsuits to move forward.
+TikTok and other social media platforms argued they were immune from certain legal claims and tried to have the lawsuits dismissed.
+Our firm successfully opposed those efforts, and both federal and state judges agreed, allowing the cases to move forward.
 These legal victories were featured in BBC, Bloomberg Law, Reuters, The Verge, and more.

 U.S. Senators Criticize TikTok for Harming Children